francisceril/francisceril/README.md

 This is where I dump everything that has code, working or not :rofl:

-- 🔭 I’m currently working on my dream last night :wink:
+- 🔭 I’m currently working on my dream last night 😜
 - 🌱 I’m currently learning Python
 - 💬 Ask me about anything
 - 📫 How to reach me: [@francisceril](https://twitter.com/francisceril)
 - 👨‍💻 &nbsp;Read more about my projects at [francisceril.me](https://www.francisceril.me)
-- ⚡ Fun fact: I :heart: scripting every work possible
+- ⚡ Fun fact: I'm so lazy that I would script all work where possible 😄